Data-ScienceTech/LaFontaine-Pulse/README.md

 ## 🤝 Contributing

-This project is part of the data-sciencetech organization's environmental monitoring initiative.
+This project is part of Carlos Denner's environmental monitoring initiative for Montreal.

 ## 📧 Contact